Best Things To Do In Nashville In September

 1. Join the tractor tour to celebrate the start of harvest.

-The tractor tour is one of Nashville's signature attractions and a public festival held several times throughout the year, but if you plan to visit the city in September you can join the tour celebrating the start of harvest, which consists of a caravan through downtown Nashville on party tractors.
+The tractor tour is one of Nashville's signature attractions and a public holiday held several times throughout the year, although if you plan to visit the city in September you can take part in the tour celebrating the start of harvest that consists of a caravan through downtown Nashville on party tractors.
+Be sure to reserve your place at a Nashville tractor party, you'll be amazed.

-You should note that since most of these activities include an open bar you must be 21 years of age or older to participate in the tractor tours.
+Please note that since most of these activities include an open bar , you must be 21 years of age or older to participate in the tractor tours.

-Reserve your place on the Nashville Tractor Tour
+Reserve your place at a Nashville tractor party

 2. Attend the Nashville Whiskey Festival

-One of the city's most eclectic events, the Nashville Wine Whiskey Festival brings together both newcomers, fans and connoisseurs of the whiskey world each year in September for a weekend of whiskey lectures, live music performances, food trucks and booths, and whiskey tastings.
+The Nashville Whiskey Festival is one of the city's most eclectic events and brings together both newcomers, fans and connoisseurs of the whiskey world each year in September for a weekend of whiskey lectures, live music performances, food trucks and booths, and whiskey tastings.

 Details of interest

 • Price...
-Admission to participating distilleries is free.
+Admission to the distilleries participating in the event is free.

 • When...
 Every year during a weekend in September.